School Bus Driver

 The bus picks up my 6&4 year old every morning by pulling up my drive way and turning around but dropping them off won't and I was running late and he dropped them off at main road and left them to walk a block luckily I was pulling up what can I do?

-Asked by Leslie over 9 years ago
+Asked by Leslie almost 10 years ago

 You can call the individual bus yard for your school district to check to see what the policy is on stops.
 I will usually make a stop in front of a child's house with the exception of a few of my stops.
 One stop is down at a dead end and there is no turn around spot for me, so the children have to meet me at the nearest intersection.
 The other few times is during my first run, I give certain older kids the opportunity to get off at a stop and walk to their homes, though on the second round I often pass by their homes directly.